Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 Cons:

-- Fidelity Go's robo-advisor fee above $25K is slightly higher than Betterment and Wealthfront
+- Fidelity Go's fee above $25K is slightly higher than Betterment

-Verdict: If you're building wealth seriously and you want one platform to last you for decades, Fidelity wins.
-The zero-fee index funds alone are worth the switch from wherever you are right now.
+Verdict: If you're serious about building wealth and want one home for decades, Fidelity wins.
+The zero-fee index funds alone make it worth switching from wherever you are.

 10. Public — Best for Social and Ethical Investing

-Public is the investing app that leans hard into community — you can see what other investors are buying, share your portfolio thesis, and follow investors whose approach you respect.
-It's also made a real push into alternative assets: bonds, real estate, art, and crypto alongside traditional stocks and ETFs.
-For beginners who are motivated by community and transparency, it's a genuinely interesting option.
-That said, I'll be honest — the social features make me a little nervous for beginners, for reasons I'll get into.
+Public leans hard into community — you see what other investors are buying, share your investment thesis, and follow investors you respect.
+It's also pushed into alternative assets: bonds, real estate, art, and crypto alongside traditional stocks and ETFs.
+If community and transparency matter to you, it's genuinely interesting.
+But I'll be straight with you — the social features make me a little nervous for beginners.

 Key Features: